zorowangtt/phdthesis/source/10_chapter_1.md

 ## Hydrogen bond occurrence probability
-The hydrogen bons are found to facilitate the thermal transport in helices-constructed material.[@mino2014;@he2021] To quantitatively characterize the strength of hydrogen bonds, we assessed their integrity during the simulation process by calculating the lifetime of detected hydrogen bond and term it into hydrogen bond occurrence probability ($P_{HB}$).
+The hydrogen bons are found to facilitate the thermal transport in helices-constructed material.[@mino2014;@he2021] To quantitatively characterize the strength of hydrogen bonds, we assessed their integrity during the simulation process by calculating the lifetime of detected hydrogen bond and term it into hydrogen bond occurrence probability (P~HB~).
 The _cpptraj_ module in AMBER was utilized to probe hydrogen bonds between residues and their lifetime in the simulation.
 The hydrogen bonds definition and screening criterion is same as that in @sec:definitions.
 The hydrogen bonds occurrence probability can be calculated by the following formula: